cofoundry-cms/Cofoundry.Docs/src/Admin Panel/Email Notification Customization.md

 Each email notification has it's own builder function with a context parameter that contains all the key data to build that template:

 - **BuildNewUserWithTemporaryPasswordTemplateAsync:** The email template that is used when a new user is created with a temporary password.
-The context contains their temporary password.
+This is typically used when a user is not available to provide their own password e.g. when a user is created in the admin panel.
+- **BuildPasswordChangedTemplateAsync:** The email template that is used to notify a user that their password has been changed.
-- **BuildPasswordChangedTemplateAsync:** The email template that is used when a user has their password reset by an administrator.
+- **BuildPasswordResetTemplateAsync:** The email template that is used when a user has their password reset by an administrator.
 The context contains data contains their new temporary password.
-- **BuildPasswordResetByAdminTemplateAsync:** The email template that is used when a user requests to reset their password e.g. via a forgot password page.
-The context contains the parameters required to build a password reset url.
+- **BuildAccountRecoveryTemplateAsync:** The email template that is used when a user user initiates an account recovery flow e.g. via a forgot password page.
+The context contains an account recovery URL, as well as the raw reset token if you want to build your own URL.
-- **BuildPasswordResetRequestedByUserTemplateAsync:** The email template that is used to notify a user that their password has been changed.

 ## Making use of ICofoundryAdminMailTemplateBuilder

 Each builder method only needs to return an `IMailTemplate` instance, so you are free to use any template class and build it in any way you want.
-However, it is more likely that you will want to make adaptations to the existing templates, such as changing the layout, subjects or view files.
+However, it is more likely that you will want to make adaptations to the existing templates, such as changing the layout, subject or view files.

 You can take advantage of the the default builder functions by making use of `ICofoundryAdminMailTemplateBuilder`, simply inject it into your builder and use the equivalent methods.